What happens to pets in a divorce?

 It’s estimated that 57% of the UK population own a pet, and with almost half of marriages ending in divorce, the issue of ‘who gets to keep the dog’ is much debated during separation.

-In UK law, a dog, and indeed any pet, is regarded as a ‘chattel’.
-This means that they are viewed as an item that is owned in the same way that a car or a TV is.
+In UK law, pets are regarded as a ‘chattel’.
+This means they are viewed as an item that is owned in the same way that a car or a TV is.

 Because of this, when it comes to divorce, custody of a pet is usually very tricky because the divorce courts are more concerned with dividing the major assets (house/pensions etc.) and they have very few powers to deal with sorting chattels.